Nayemcqu/Tailwind-css-projects/README.md

 These websites are for both desktop and mobile.
 Different screens have been used.

 ## project Portfolio
-This is my personal portfolio site.To see more go to the portfolio project folder where I will include each and every screenshots.
+This is my personal portfolio site.javascript have been used in the mobile menu section as well in the tabs.
+To see more go to the portfolio project folder where I will include each and every screenshots.
 ### Desktop version
 <img src="all-project-assets/portfolio/portfolio_desktop.JPG">